imvu-open/istatd/README.md

 istatd
 ======

 Check with jwatte@imvu.com for more information.
-Not currently released for redistribution!
+Released under MIT license.
 All rights reserved.
 Copyright 2011 IMVU, Inc.

 The purpose of istatd is to efficiently collect, store and retrieve named statistics from a large number of sources.
 This is similar to